 Contracts in the local market are easy to setup and users can make sure that everything their countries and corporations need and is produced in their own country or enterprise will be purchased in their own country and not on the international market.

 As players are not able to produce everything they need, trading on the common market will make it possible to increase the percentage of products they trade with their partners.

 The members of the common market can try to produce everything they need or at least increase the percentage of trade within their market.
 They can start producing products they need and close other corporations making products that are in oversupply.

-Common market is driven by the consumption figures of the participating countries and the automatic contracting is aimed at full coverage of the needed materials.
+Common market is driven by the consumption figures of the participating countries and the automatic contracting is aimed at maximizing the trading within the common market.

-With this feature, it is possible to automatically setup contracts for any products, including weapons either within a common market or within the local market.
+With the common market contracting features it is possible to automatically setup contracts for any products, including weapons either within a common market or within the local market.

 Trade is divided into three different categories.
 The trade within the country between the state corporations in the country is treated as local trade.
 Trade with other participants in the common market is common market trade and trade outside their market is international trade.

 The corporations within one country and the country itself can try to purchase and sell products to each other.
 Depending on the choice of corporations in the country, the percentage of trade within the country may vary.
 The same principle applies to enterprises where the corporations within the enterprise try to trade as much as possible with each other.